 Try using webinars as an opportunity to form focus groups that can help your ongoing service and product development efforts.
 According to GetVoIP, if you act on negative feedback and continue to respond, your customers are 97% more apt to be loyal to your brand.

-The webinar flywheel model is designed to give you all the tactics you need to do what matters most for creating customer loyalty: sharing knowledge.
+The webinar cycle model is designed to give you all the tactics you need to do what matters most for creating customer loyalty: sharing knowledge.

 To meet their expectations, you and your team need to operate in an agile rhythm of content creation, lead nurturing, and engagement.
-The webinar flywheel is carefully designed to help you do that.
+The webinar cycle is carefully designed to help you do that.

 Adam Enfroy – a thriving blogger with 175k monthly readers at AdamEnfroy.com, former Head of Digital at BigCommerce, an SEO consultant and affiliate marketer.
 Adam teaches bloggers how to scale like a startup in 2019.